MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 ### Monitor operation progress

-To monitor the progress of the add server operation, follow these steps:
+To monitor the progress of the add node operation, follow these steps:

 [!INCLUDE [hci-monitor-add-repair-server](../../hci/includes/hci-monitor-add-repair-server.md)]